NG-ITSchool/itschool-news-template-starter/README.md

 This is the final project from my Web Development course that I learned from one of the best developer , great person and awesome teacher from @IT School, Gîrbu Nicolae!!!

-## Available Scripts
+## Demo

-In the project directory, you can run:
+The project is deployed at : https://cv-itschool-news.netlify.app/

 ### `npm start`